adc587/ceuy3013-project-template/README.md

 # CE-UY 3013 Project Confined and Unconfined Aquifers by Arturo Carvajales

-*This file presents a description of the final project.
-For your submission,* *this file must serve as the documentation of your project, how your program* *should be used along with examples.*
+*This file presents a description of the final project.*

-#documentation

 The aquifer class allows an aquifer obejct to be created.
 With all the different variables for an aquifer.
 The comment in the code explains what each variable means,